 Will upgrading my GPU affect my laptop’s battery life and thermals?

-How can I find out for sure if my GPU is soldered without opening my laptop?
+How can I find out if my GPU is soldered without opening my laptop?

 Is it cheaper to upgrade with an eGPU or buy a new gaming laptop?